Denis Sergeev (GRU officer): Poisoning of Emil Gebrev

-Involvement in the poisoning of Sergei and Yulia Skripal
+Poisoning of Sergei and Yulia Skripal

 In February 2019, Bellingcat confirmed that a third Russian GRU officer was present in the United Kingdom when the Skripals' were poisoned by Novichok in March 2018.
 In September 2021, Bellingcat revealed Sergeev's identity and wrote that he was "a high-ranking GRU officer".
 Furthermore, Bellingcat established that "Russian authorities have taken the unusual measure of erasing any public records" of Sergeev's existence, as well as the other two main suspects in the Skripal poisoning.

 Sergeev is said to have had a senior position to the executing GRU-agents Chepiga and Mishkin in the Skripal poisoning operation.
 He was likely in charge of coordinating the operation in Salisbury.